The Sorrows of Others

 Set in China and America, in the generations after the Cultural Revolution, The Sorrows of Others is a dazzling collection about people confronted with being outsiders—as immigrants, as revolutionaries, and even, often, within their own families.

 In New York City, an art student finds an unexpected subject when she moves in with a grandmother from Xi’an, and boundaries are put into question.
 When a newlywed couple moves to Arizona, adapting to unfamiliar customs keeps their marriage from falling apart.
-A woman grapples with what it means to care for another, and the limits of that care, when her dying husband returns from Beijing decades after abandoning her.
+A woman grapples with what it means to care for another, and the limits of that care, when her dying husband returns from Beijing years after abandoning her.
 And during a rainy summer in Texas, a visitor exposes the unspoken but unburiable history that binds two families together.
 Ada Zhang writes with startling honesty and love about lives young and old, in a stunning debut that explores what happens when we leave home and what happens when we stay, and the selves we meet and shed in the process of becoming.

 The characters in The Sorrows of Others would make an uncommon and special botanical collection had they been plants: They have their given roots—Chinese or Chinese American—that bind them to their shared history, and yet they also each nurture their own set of roots, expanding, liberating, and redefining themselves.
 Ada Zhang is a bighearted and sensitive writer, and these stories, looking simultaneously to the past and to the future, are a triumph.